TheWidlarzGroup/react-native-video/README.md

 ```
 Note: you can also use the `ignoreSilentSwitch` prop, shown below.

+#### tvOS

+Run `react-native link` to link the react-native-video library.

+`react-native link` don’t works properly with the tvOS target so we need to add the library manually.

+First select your project in Xcode.

 #### Android

 Run `react-native link` to link the react-native-video library.